emotionnlpdataset/Multimodal_NLP_Dataset/README.md

 The publically available dataset featuring video clips can be found at: https://huggingface.co/datasets/multimodalemotionnlp/Neurodiverse_Multimodal_Dataset

-There are four options to choose from for running a program:
+There are four options to choose from for running a program.

+# Audio Processing
-1) Audio_Processing.py
+Audio_Processing.py
 > Filtered audio clips can be found at: https://huggingface.co/datasets/multimodalemotionnlp/cleanedAudioFiles

+# Textual Processing
-2) Text_Processing.py
+Text_Processing.py
 - Text Preprocessing file can be found in this GitHub repository (Miscellaneous/Text_Preprocessing.txt)

+# Visual Processing
-3) Video_Processing.py
+Video_Processing.py
 - HDF5 Files can be found at:
 https://huggingface.co/datasets/multimodalemotionnlp/ResearchProjectHDF5Files

+# Multimodal Fusion
-4) Multimodal.py
+Multimodal.py

 Note: Make sure all folders and files are saved to the save directory.

 There are two ways of running a program:
 1) Running through the command terminal

 In the cmd terminal, navigate to the directory that the program exists in.
 Example (if running Multimodal.py and performing the emotional dimensions classification task and your path_to_folder is path/to/folder/):